Skip to content

 Condition Variables

-The Signal method is used to send a signal to a single waiting thread, while the Broadcast method is used to signal all waiting threads.
+The Signal method is used to send a signal to a single waiting coroutine, while the Broadcast method is used to signal all waiting coroutines.
 To wait for a signal, the Wait method is used.

 Additionally, sys::Cond provides the Lock and Unlock methods for the associated Locker.
 For consistency, it is recommended to use these methods to manage the locking mechanism, even if the mechanism is stored in a separate variable.
 Furthermore, unless absolutely necessary—which is rare—it is advised not to store the locking mechanism associated with the condition variable separately.